Smart-Wheelchair-RRC/DockerForDevelopment/README.md

 docker pull ghcr.io/smart-wheelchair-rrc/humble:v3.0
 ```

-> [!NOTE]
+> [!IMPORTANT]
-> PLease be mindful of the tag you are pulling.
+> Please be mindful of the tag you are pulling.
 The `latest` tag is not used in this repository, so you need to provide a specific version tag (e.g., `v3.0`).

 ## Building an image
 Since this repository uses CI/CD builds, certain considerations must be taken into account when building images: